-[[catalog\name"."[schema\name"."]table\name]]
+[[catalog_name"."]schema_name"."]table_name

-where catalog\name is the the name of the DB catalogue (often the "database" name) in SQL DBMS terminology, schema\name is the name of the "schema" in DBMS terminology (often also called a "database"; a DBMS schema is a type of data model where the top level data model elements are tables), and table\name is the actual table name.
-All elements of the table name are optional except table\name.
+where catalog_name is the the name of the DB catalogue (often the "database" name) in SQL DBMS terminology, schema_name is the name of the "schema" in DBMS terminology (often also called a "database"; a DBMS schema is a type of data model where the top level data model elements are tables), and table_name is the actual table name.
+All elements of the table name are optional except table_name.
 Depending upon the DBMS, "catalog" or "schema" may or may not be implemented; some DBMS implement both, others one or the other, and the simplest database systems might not implement either.

 The implementation of a TAP service must define the table names acceptable in queries and must reveal these to clients through metadata queries or through VOSI-tables output, and the names must be identical in each of these sources.
 A TAP client must determine the acceptable names from one of these sources or from the cached form of the VOSI-tables output included in the service's registration.
-A client must use the names in the exact form given by the service, reserving the case of letters and the embedded punctuation.